pantheon-systems/documentation/source/docs/articles/sites/security.md

 In the event you want to set a different username and password for each environment you do so.
 This is important if you only want the Live site publicly viewable, while Dev and Test can be private as you work on your code and content.

 To verify that everything is working correctly try and visit the URL of the environment that you have made private.
 You should see a authentication form where you can enter the username and password for that environment to start your session.
 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/62465)
-## Unlock a site's environment
+## Unlock a Site's Environment

 When you are ready to make your environment public again you can do so.
 This will clear the credentials you entered and make and web accessible resources available without a basic authentication prompt.

-##